Academic Achievement Standards

 - Grades of W, WI, NC-No Credit, I-Incomplete, and F-Failure are not considered to be satisfactory completions.

 - Satisfactory academic progress also requires that financial aid recipients complete the certificate or associate degree within a time frame which, by federal regulation, is 150% of the published length of the program.
-For example, if a student is in an Associate degree program that requires 62 credits, the degree must be completed in a maximum of 150% of 62 credits, or 93 credits including both attempted and completed credits.
-(Students should consult the Delta College Catalog Programs A-Z to find the number of credits required in their certificate or associate degree program, then multiply that number by 1.5 to determine the maximum number of credits.)
+(Students should consult the Delta College Catalog to find the number of credits required in their certificate or associate degree program, then multiply that number by 1.5 to determine the maximum number of credits.)

 - When students reach the maximum number of credits in their program of study, financial aid will be terminated anytime during the academic school year.

 - All semesters are taken into consideration when determining the maximum number of credits, whether or not students received aid during those semesters.